Boss to Coach Conversation 4 of 5

 Identify which one of the following three statements sounds most like you:

-Impact Does what I do I matter?
+Impact Does what I do matter?
 Are you getting results that are being noticed?
 Establishing the role as your own.

 Progress Am I getting anywhere?
 A sense of hope, experience growth, there is something to aim for and look forward to.
 Where am I heading to next?
 Looking for additional responsibilities or a different role.